ENMU Foundation Scholarships

 - Individuals pursuing EMT/paramedic training

-If you are interested in applying for a Boundless Opportunity Scholarship, request an application from the Office of Planning and Analysis, Administration Building (AD), Room 204.
+If you are interested in applying for a Boundless Opportunity Scholarship, request an application from the Office of Planning and Analysis, Administration Building (ADM), Room 204.

 Native American Tribal Scholarship

 Students should request an application from their respective tribe and bring their Financial Need Analysis form (FNA) to the Office of Student Financial Aid.
-In order to correctly complete FNA and return it to the tribe, the student's Free Application for Federal Student Aid (FAFSA) and ENMU financial aid file must be complete.
-Upon review of the Financial Needs Analysis Form, the tribe may offer the student funding.
-All tribal funds should be sent to the Office of Student Aid for disbursement.
+In order to correctly complete the FNA and return it to the tribe, the student's Free Application for Federal Student Aid (FAFSA) and ENMU financial aid file must be complete.
+Upon review of the FNA form, the tribe may offer the student funding.
+All tribal funds should be sent to Financial Aid for disbursement.

 ENMU Station 20